tolomea/rotarycraft/README.md

 # Principles
+Lets lay out some principles we'd like the adjusted system to adhere to.

 0: Power = Torque * Speed, the RotaryCraft fundamental law.

 1: Engine torque produced generally decreases as speed increases (and eventually hits 0).

-2: Machine torque consumed generally increases as speed increases (and eventually goes to infinity). note: due to pt0 the power (produced / consumed) curves do not follow these torque curves, power can actually increase and decrease across the speed range.
+2: Machine torque consumed generally increases as speed increases (and eventually goes to infinity).

+note: due to pt0 the power (produced / consumed) curves do not follow these torque curves, power can actually increase and decrease across the speed range.

 3: These torque curves may change over time or depending on fuel etc.

 4: Gears simply apply a multiplicative transformation to the torque curves, multiplying and dividing the axes.
+So a 2x gearbox will double the speed and halve the torque or vice versa depending on orientation.

 5: Equilibrium speeds exist where the total torque produced and consumed curves cross (n.b. due to pt0 this is also where the power curves cross).
 When generated torque > consumed torque speed increases and vice versa bringing the